 Catalina Island is a short ferry ride away from Los Angeles, but you feel like you’ve landed on a Mediterranean Island.

-As soon as you step off the dock, you realize that everything is different over there.
+As soon as you step off the dock, you realize everything is different.
 The air, land, and water are cleaner, fresher, and innately more peaceful.

 Instead of the gridlock of the valley freeways, you find meandering streets where the golf cars outnumber the cars twenty to one.